NDASA LEGISLATIVE ISSUES/BELIEF STATEMENTS

 J. The NDASA opposes home schools or private schools that are not accredited by NDDPI and are not taught by licensed teachers and opposes any local, state, or federal financial incentives for supporting non-public schools.

 K. The NDASA supports locally controlled quality schools which are defined as an “educational experience” which attempts to provide activities designed to further the progress of the whole student in relation to his/her needs, abilities, interests, and achievement.
 The high schools should make available to each student:

 (1) 4 units (courses) of Language Arts (English);

 (5) 1 unit (courses) of Physical Education and/or Health Credit (½ unit of each);

-(6) 3 units (courses) of the arts, foreign/native languages, or courses in technology;
+(6) 3 units (courses) of the arts, world/native languages, or courses in technology;

-(7) 5 units (courses) of electives in other enrichments according to the interests of the student.
+(7) 5 units (courses) of electives including career and tech education in other enrichments according to the interests of the student.

 M. The NDASA opposes any federal mandates that require the removal of principals or teachers as a part of the “turnaround schools” requirement as outlined in the “BluePrint for Reform” for the reauthorization of ESEA or as a requirement for Title 1a school improvement grant (SIG) eligibility.

 A. The NDASA supports the current rules for administrative credentials provided it allows state programs in educational leadership to allow required course preparations which are K-12 in content (curriculum, school administration, etc.) and can be taught in any sequence order as long it is an approved program of study.
 The NDASA also supports basing credential decisions on agreed-upon outcomes and not just inputs.